iterorganization/IMAS-Python/docs/source/courses/basic/create.rst

         .. note::

-            Observe that we can assign a Python list to ``cp.time``. imas-python will automatically convert it to a numpy array.
+            Observe that we can assign a Python list to ``cp.time``.
+IMAS-Python will automatically convert it to a numpy array.